avani2518/avani2518/README.md

 ---

-### ✨ Fun Fact
+# ✨ Fun Fact

-I love building projects where **Artificial Intelligence meets real-world impact** — whether it's healthcare, governance, education, or everyday productivity.

-My goal is simple:

-> Build technology that makes someone's life a little easier.
+I love combining AI with real-world challenges and building technology that makes everyday tasks simpler, smarter, and more accessible.